Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Deep Equilibrium Models (DEQs)

-When \( f_\theta \) is parameterized by a neural network, training a DEQ thus amounts to learning the weights \( \theta \) that minimize the reconstruction error.
-Note that since \( f_\theta(\cdot; y) \) maps the input space to itself, computing its fixed point requires an initial guess \( x^0 \in \mathbb{R}^n \), which can typically be chosen as a simple function of \( y \), such as \( x^0 = A^\top y \).
-While convergence is ensured under strong assumptions like contractiveness (see \cite{Willett} and Section \ref{gaussian case}), the choice of \( x^0 \) becomes critical in more general settings where multiple fixed points may exist.
+When $ f_\theta $ is parameterized by a neural network, training a DEQ thus amounts to learning the weights $ \theta$ that minimize the reconstruction error.
+Note that since $f_\theta(\cdot; y) $ maps the input space to itself, computing one of its fixed point requires an initial guess $x^0 \in \mathbb{R}^n$, which can typically be chosen as a simple function of $y$, such as $x^0 = A^\top y $.
+While convergence is ensured under strong assumptions like contractiveness (see \cite{Willett} and Section \ref{gaussian case}), the choice of $x^0$ becomes critical in more general settings where multiple fixed points may exist.
+Differently from contractive networks, which are independent on the choice of the initialization, this choice becomes critical in settings where multiple fixed points may exist.
+Note, however, that enforcing a network to be a contraction may limit its expressivity.